Immabadliar/ironveil/README.md

 **IronVeil** is a cutting-edge, kernel-level anti-cheat framework designed to detect and prevent cheating in multiplayer games.
 By operating at the kernel level, IronVeil can provide robust protection against both user-mode and kernel-mode cheats, offering game developers a powerful tool to maintain game integrity.

-> ⚠️ This project is intended for educational and research purposes only.
+> ⚠️ This project is intended for use by purchase only.
 Unauthorized use in commercial environments without proper permissions may violate software and hardware terms of service.

 ## Features